juicedata/juicefs-csi-driver/docs/en/examples/static-provisioning.md

+---
+sidebar_label: Static Provisioning
+---

 # Static Provisioning Of JuiceFS Using in Kubernetes

 This document shows how to make a static provisioned JuiceFS PersistentVolume (PV) mounted inside container.